 By investing in biotech discoveries, our superannuation funds are generating long-term, superior returns on behalf of their superannuate investors.
 This is a virtuous circle where returns are generated for our aging population, while at the same time, the capital superannuates invest, supports health-enhancing discoveries.

 Australia and New Zealand are two of the world’s leaders in biomedical research and drug discovery.
-The creation of medical devices is a an opportunity for Australia and NZ’s to expand their advanced manufacturing capabilities, with huge potential for growth and expansion in the future.
+The creation of medical devices is an opportunity for Australia and New Zealand to expand their advanced manufacturing capabilities, with huge potential for growth and expansion in the future.